Integrable nonunitary quantum circuits: Introduction

 Typically, integrating time evolution involves discretization of time, with the small time step ensuring that only small changes in the state of the system during a time step occur.
 However, discretizing time, without assuming smallness of the time step, can also be useful for modeling physical systems.
-Thus obtained quantum cellular automata (QCA) are locality-preserving maps that act in discrete space and time \cite{farrelly2020review, piroli2020quantum}, and can be regarded as a special kind of tensor networks \cite{piroli2020quantum, cirac2021matrix}.
+Thus obtained quantum cellular automata (QCA) are locality-preserving maps that act in discrete space and time \cite{farrelly2020review, piroli2020quantum}, and can be regarded as a special kind of tensor network \cite{piroli2020quantum, cirac2021matrix}.
 The focus of this paper are QCA that are constant-depth quantum circuits, which consist of layers of gates acting on a lattice of qubits \cite{farrelly2020review, cirac2021matrix}.
 Several exact results have already been obtained in such quantum circuits, including random quantum circuits \cite{nahum2017quantum, nahum2018operator, vonkeyserlingk2018operator}, dual unitary circuits \cite{bertini2019exact, bertini2019entanglement, piroli2020exact, pavel2021correlations, claeys2021ergodic} and the Rule 54 quantum cellular automaton (QCA54)\cite{friedman2019integrable, klobas2021exact, klobas2021exact2, klobas2021ent}.
-The first two types are generically chaotic while QCA54 is believed to be integrable \footnote{However, it is not clear if the model can fit into a family of Yang-Baxter integrable QCA (see Ref. \cite{gombor2021integrable, prosen2021reversible} for more details).}.
+The first two types are generically chaotic while QCA54 is integrable \cite{friedman2019integrable, gombor2021integrable, prosen2021reversible, gombor2022integrable}.
 In QCA54, relaxation dynamics and entanglement dynamics after a quantum quench from some initial states can be computed explicitly \cite{klobas2021exact, klobas2021exact2, klobas2021ent}.

 Integrable circuits can be constructed by using $\check{R}$-matrices that satisfy the Yang-Baxter equation (YBE) as the local gates (Fig.~\ref{fig1}).
 Depending on the properties of the $\check{R}$-matrix, there are three possible cases: (i) classical stochastic cellular automata (SCA) if $\check{R}$ is stochastic; (ii) unitary QCA if $\check{R}$ is unitary; (iii) nonunitary QCA if $\check{R}$ is completely positive and trace preserving (CPTP).
 Most of the previous work focused on the first and the second case, while integrable nonunitary QCA are less studied.